TeachBooks/learn-programming/book/software/install/vsc.md

 ## Installation

 The primary steps are:
-- download the installer from [code.visualstudio.com/download](https://code.visualstudio.com/download){:target="_blank"}
+- download the installer from [code.visualstudio.com/download](https://code.visualstudio.com/download)
 - get familiar with the interface
 - install a few useful Extensions
-- sign in to your GitHub account
 - use it!

 ### Extensions